FOREX-Dollar loses more ground; yen up on safe-haven demand

 By Saqib Iqbal Ahmed

-NEW YORK, March 21 The dollar dipped to a near-four month low against the Japanese yen on Tuesday as concerns about how quickly the Trump administration can implement pro-growth policies pushed stocks lower and kindled safe-haven demand for the Japanese currency.
+NEW YORK, March 21 The dollar dipped to a three-week low against the Japanese yen on Tuesday as concerns about how quickly the Trump administration can implement pro-growth policies pushed stocks lower and kindled safe-haven demand for the Japanese currency.

-The dollar fell 0.86 percent to 111.58 yen, its lowest since Nov.
-28. The dollar index, which measures the greenback against a basket of six major currencies, dipped below the 100 level for the first time since Feb.
-7.
+The dollar index, which measures the greenback against a basket of six major currencies, dipped below the 100 level for the first time since Feb.
+7. The dollar was down 0.73 percent at 111.73 yen.

 "The current and ongoing breakdown in the U.S. dollar is representative, driving some short-term and nascent deleveraging of legacy 'reflation' trades, with DXY through the psychological 100 level," said Charlie McElligott, managing director and head of U.S. cross-asset strategy at RBC Capital Markets.

-The S&P 500 S&P 500 dropped more than 1 percent for the first time since October.
+The S&P 500 was down 1 percent and on pace for its largest daily percent loss in more then five months.
 U.S. Treasury yields fell to three-week lows.

 "There is certainly some interplay between all these factors that is supporting the yen," said Erik Nelson, a currency analyst at Wells Fargo in New York.